-I’ve been posting photos of the kid’s lunches almost daily since the beginning of the school year.
-I had posted a few pictures off and on a bit during the 2013-2014 school year, and they always garnered a lot of attention and questions.
-Not that they were anything extraordinary, in fact they were quite basic, but I think that’s what my readers and followers over on GMMDI appreciated about them.
-Like most things I strive to do, they were in fact pretty uncomplicated and provided a few new ideas to time-crunched moms, rather than evoking some uncomfortable lunch-packing envy.
-So I began posting very regularly during the 2014/2015 school year, and it’s fun to now see almost 90 fun and interesting, yet totally achievable, lunch box ideas we can refer to when in a pinch.
-By the way, if you’d like to see all of the lunch ideas from this school year, visit the #gmmdi tag on Instagram.
+I’ve been posting photos of the kid’s lunches almost daily for a few years now, and they always garner a lot of attention and questions.
+Not that they were anything extraordinary, in fact they were quite basic, but I think that’s what my readers on Instagram appreciate them.
+I aim for uncomplicated and unfussy, and moms seem to like the easy lunch ideas.
+By the way, if you’d like to see all of the lunch ideas from this school year, visit the #howekidseat tag on Instagram.

-How does the Planetbox keep food hot or cold?
+How does the Planetbox lunch box keep food cold?

-I get asked this quite often, especially because I send a lot of warm foods in the kid’s lunches.
-To keep the food cold it’s quite easy; I just include a Planetbox ice pack in their lunch box and it does a decent job keeping the temperature low.
-I will say though, on super hot days, and because the container is made of metal, the food does heat up.
+To keep the food cold I simply include a Planetbox ice pack in their lunch box and it does a decent job keeping the temperature low.
+On super hot days, and because the container is made of metal, the food does heat up.
 The kids keep their lunchboxes outside in their backpacks, and eat lunch at 11:30 and 11:45 am, so the food doesn’t have a chance to get so hot it spoils.
 But, foods like string cheese and yogurt get a little too warm for their liking on days that are scorchers.
-I try to keep this in mind then and not send super perishable foods.
+I try to keep this in mind then when packing for the day.

-Does the Planetbox fit in any lunchbox container?
+Does the Planetbox Rover fit in any lunchbox container?

-I certainly didn’t try a hundred different options, but I tried at least 3 different sizes, which are pretty “universal” and it didn’t fit in any of them.
-The Planetbox is a larger rectangle shape, so it was either too wide or too long for many lunchboxes, so I wound up just getting the standard Planetbox lunch container.
+I have tried at least 3 different sizes, which are pretty “universal” and it didn’t fit in any of them.
+The Planetbox is a larger rectangle shape, so it was either too wide or too long for many lunchboxes.
+Therefore I wound up purchasing the standard Planetbox lunch container.
 Good news though, the Planetbox lunchbox holds all my other lunch containers.

-I don’t send super liquidy type foods with the kids, but I have sent applesauce and yogurt.
-I make sure to always send those in the round lidded containers that come with the Planetbox, and so far we haven’t had a problem with leakage.
-They are not leak proof though, so I certainly wouldn’t take my chances with soups, or putting things like applesauce in the divided sections.
+When I send foods like applesauce and yogurt, I make sure to always send those in the round lidded containers that come with the Planetbox.
+So far we haven’t had a problem with leakage.
+They are not leak-proof though, so I certainly wouldn’t take my chances with soups, or putting things like applesauce in the divided sections.

 Is it easy to clean?